 What must I do in such a situation?
 Must I confront my bosses or...?

 A struggling nanny

-Razzano reminded us that nannies are regulated as domestic workers, and that the minimum wage for domestic workers was 'increased' to R15.57 an hour in February 2020, except for those living in ‘Area A’ who work less than 27 hours a week for whom it is R16.03 an hour.
+Razzano reminded us that nannies are regulated as domestic workers, and that the minimum wage for domestic workers was 'increased' to R19.09 an hour in 2021.
+A proposed minimum wage for 2022 is set to increase a domestic worker's hourly rate to R23 per hour.

 "I can't advise her on whether her wage is lawful, as I don't know her hours, but additional advice would be that her employer must have her particulars of employment down," Razzano advises.